Close Menu

 Dipping provides quick, uniform coverage for entire pieces.
 Hold the item with tongs and quickly submerge in glaze, allowing excess to drip off before setting aside to dry.

 During firing, glazes undergo chemical changes that create their final colors and textures.
-Some glazes produce dramatic transformations from their unfired appearance.
+Some glazes produce dramatic changes from their unfired appearance.

 Beginner Tips for Making Pottery at Home

-Install a simple sink trap to prevent clay particles from clogging your plumbing, and allow clay water to settle in containers before disposing of sediment in regular trash rather than down the drain.
+• Protect your plumbing.
+Install a sink trap and let clay water settle in containers before disposing of sediment in trash, not down the drain.

-Start with simple projects like pinch pots or basic coil bowls to build foundational skills and confidence.
+• Start simple.
+Begin with pinch pots or basic coil bowls to build foundational skills and confidence.

-Accept that early pieces may not meet your expectations, as clay work requires patience and practice to develop proper technique.
+• Be patient.
+Early pieces may not meet expectations.
+Clay work requires practice to develop proper technique.

 Conclusion